 Business school deans and directors face similar challenges when first assuming their positions: setting strategy, managing risks, supporting faculty, and leading a diverse group of stakeholders.
-For those leading institutions in the developing world, these tasks may seem daunting or take a back seat to day-to-day trials and tribulations.
+For institutions in the developing world, these tasks require resourceful leadership that combines international best practice with locally relevant solutions.

 GBSN’s Developing Deans Program takes a unique approach to prepare, support and connect new and aspiring deans and directors from business schools with operations in developing countries.
 The program showcases best practices in running a business school from world-class institutions while also taking a regional approach to understand how leading business operate effectively in their local context.
 Participants will develop projects addressing their school’s priorities and receive mentoring from experienced colleagues from around the world.